michelereginabora/Secure-Login/README.md

 # About project

 This project consists of a secure login system developed in Python.
-So far, the basic structure of registration and verification of name and password has been developed.
-The security consists of encryption through the _bcrypt_, data encryption library.
-In the future, together with this authentication system, a financial transaction system will be developed.
+So far, the basic structure of registration and name and password verification has been developed.
+The first security mechanism consists of encrypting passwords using _bcrypt_, a data encryption library.
-So this secure login system will involve much more than just encrypting passwords.
-Additional security measures will be implemented, such as protection against brute force attacks, use of HTTPS, two-factor authentication, among others related to financial transactions.
+Then two-factor authentication (2FA) was implemented.

 ## Examples